-There are many understatements and generalizations in the sea of information on this topic, so I decided to take a look at the topic and analyze it from the perspective of a long-term telecommunications expert with operator experience.
+There are many understatements and generalizations in the sea of information on this topic.
+I decided to take a look at the topic and analyze it from the perspective of operator experience.

 Let us clarify who the Suppliers5G are and which of them is good and which is not good in the history of this Lord, i.e. which supplier has no connection with China.

-There are currently five major Suppliers5G of RAN equipment on the market: Ericsson, Huawei, Nokia, Zte and Samsung, but these are not all Suppliers5, which will be discussed next.
-RAN equipment from European companies, i.e. from Ericsson and Nokia, but also from Korean Samsung, are the “good” ones, i.e. considered safe.
-The most interesting thing, however, is that the hardware of these companies is also often produced in China, components and software also often come from China.
+There are currently five major Suppliers5G of RAN equipment on the market: Ericsson, Huawei, Nokia, Zte, and Samsung.
+These are not all Suppliers5, which will be discussed next.
+RAN equipment from European, i.e. from Ericsson and Nokia, but also Korean Samsung, are the “good” ones, i.e. considered safe.
+The most interesting thing, however, is that the hardware of these companies is also often produced in China.
+Components, and software also often come from China.

-In the case of the 5G revolution, the radio network is not the only issue, because the introduction of solutions based on software, and not only dedicated processors, requires the use of servers.
+In the case of the 5G revolution, the radio network is not the only issue.
+The introduction of solutions based on software, and not only dedicated processors, requires the use of servers.
 Of course, the most popular are servers, which are also manufactured and assembled in China.
-So many suppliers do it, because we know that Chinese “assembly plants” are cheaper, because they have mastered the production processes almost to perfection.
+So many suppliers do it because we know that Chinese “assembly plants” are cheaper.
+They have mastered the production processes almost to perfection.

-The servers are equipped with Intel processors, the most popular for today, and these are produced only in a few cities in the world: Oregon, Arizona, New Mexico, Ireland, Israel and Dalian, a city in China.
-Intel processors are tested and packaged only in Asian cities: Chengdu (China), Vietnam (Vietnam), Penang Kulim (Malaysia).
+The servers are equipped with Intel processors.
+The most popular today, and these are produced only in a few cities in the world.
+Oregon, Arizona, New Mexico, Ireland, Israel, and Dalian, a city in China.
+Intel processors are tested and packaged only in Asian cities: Chengdu (China), Vietnam (Vietnam), and Penang Kulim (Malaysia).
 Hmm, China is coming again.

-As you can see, it is not possible, at least for today, to specify which supplier is not related to Chinese telecommunications producers, and on the contrary, you can find the% share of Chinese technology in each supplier.
+As you can see, it is not possible, to specify which supplier is not related to Chinese telecommunications producers.
+On the contrary, you can find the% share of Chinese technology in each supplier.

 Who actually eavesdrops on whom and how the end-user influences it, that is, the proverbial “John”.

 Before we start looking for spies in China, let’s recall what Snowden announced to the world a few years ago.
-He disclosed information according to which GAFA service providers (Google Amazon Facebook Apple) collect data about all users in the world, and what is worse, they transfer it to investigative institutions from the USA.
-In addition to location, SMS, Internet calls, and voice calls, they also create behavioural customer profiles.
+He disclosed information that GAFA (Google Amazon Facebook Apple) collects data about all users in the world.
+What is worse, they transfer it to investigative institutions from the USA.
+In addition to location, SMS, Internet calls, and voice calls, they also create behavioral customer profiles.
 The users of these systems are psychologically profiled, and the US special services have access to this information.
 Isn’t that permanent and direct surveillance?